 Prevention is a preferable way to manage the pest problem.
 In the words of Mr. Mioggi of the Karate Kid the best thing to do when a punch is thrown is not to be there.
 If you dont want critters a house holder term of art for unwanted vermin dont let them in in the first place.
 You can prevent critters getting in by many simple, safe, humane steps.
 Go through your house top to bottom, inside and out and look for holes, loose siding, and easy access points.
 If you find one, I block it with steel wool or some other noxious difficult to eat through substance.
 Cementing over cracks in masonry is a good example.

-A All Animal Control has helped thousands of homeowners and businesses safely and humanely remove wildlife from unwanted areas since 1994.
-A All Animal Control specializes in squirrel removal, raccoon removal, bat removal, opossum removal, bird removal, rat removal, skunk removal, bird removal and other nuisance wildlife that enter into a home or structure.
-Check out Chicago Squirrel Removal to have a pest free home, today.
+Salt Lake City skunk removal has helped thousands of homeowners and businesses safely and humanely remove wildlife from unwanted areas since 1994.
+This service specializes in squirrel removal, raccoon removal, bat removal, opossum removal, bird removal, rat removal, skunk removal, bird removal and other nuisance wildlife that enter into a home or structure.

 Another approach is to use repellent compounds including high sulfur strongly smelling products.
 These include some products which include predator urine such as lions, foxes and wolves.
 My experience has been that these products are expensive, wash away in the rain and smell like cat or dog piss which diminishes your enjoyment in your own home.
 The sulfur products smell like rotten eggs but they do work until a strong rain comes.